 It is where the legendary photographer Ansel Adams set up shop and took some of the most iconic photographs of all time.

 Here you'll find Bridalveil Falls, (is it just me or are there Bridalveil Falls everywhere you go in the world?), the iconic Tunnel View Lookout and El Capitan.

 It's also a place for adventurers to get out an enjoy nature.
 There are so many hiking trails you will need days to complete them all.

 En route to Yosemite, be sure to stop at Sequoia National Forest.

 We combined our stay in Yosemite with seeing the sequoias as they are less than an hour away.

 A highlight for us was taking the park tour to see the Grand Sequoia Trees of Mariposa Grove.

 It is a bit of a drive from Yosemite, but hey, you're on a road trip so it's right up your alley!

-South Lake Tahoe is certainly the busier of the two sides of the lake in California.
+The south is certainly the busier of the two sides of the lake.